allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

 The framework is equipped with various features dictated by paradigms of distributed systems, which extend the standard state machine definition.

-Before I move to an example of its real-life application, I want to break down the state machine’s API, so that you know what you’re looking at later on.
+Before I move on to an example of its real-life application, I want to break down the state machine’s API, so that you know what you’re looking at later on.
 To keep things short, I will be showing you only snippets of simplified code, as implementation details can be expanded upon in follow-up posts.